7 Benefits of Data Mining That Businesses Must Know

 Data mining helps businesses examine historical data for pattern and anomaly detection.
 They can now investigate suspicious activities much earlier than before.
 Businesses can also bank on predictive models to forecast future risks and potential fraudulent behaviors.

 A bank's example of using data mining to avert risks is a case in point.
-A bank logs in data from multiple channels such as typical transaction amounts, spending patterns, geological information to establish the normal behavior profiles for each customer.
-Now if a customer performs unusually high transactions, from unfamiliar locations, or multiple transactions within a short period of time.
-The system will ring a warning bell.
+Banks log in data from multiple channels, such as typical transaction amounts, spending patterns, and geological information, to establish the normal behavior profiles for each customer.
+Now, if a customer performs unusually high transactions from unfamiliar locations or multiple transactions within a short period, the system will ring a warning bell.
 Likewise, many businesses from across industries deploy data mining techniques to fend off any potential threat that could derail their operations.

 5. Competitive Advantage